 If selected, you will be paired with one of the following mentors to guide you and help you craft your talk.
 Each of these mentors have experience in public speaking and are dedicated to being your resource.

-Jimmy is a designer and design educator based out of Austin, Texas where he is a tenured Associate Professor of Graphic Design in the Department of Visual Studies at St. Edward’s University, and Co-founder of the collaborative design practice, Group Project.
+Jimmy is a designer and design educator based out of Austin, Texas where he is an Associate Professor of Graphic Design in the Department of Visual Studies at St. Edward’s University, and Co-founder of the collaborative design practice, Group Project.

 Bethany is a designer that specializes in systems thinking, detail oriented design, and scalable enterprise solutions.
 Bethany has spent her career leading grass-roots efforts, consistently innovating and changing the way product organizations build products.
 She co-led the Carbon Design System team at IBM, who built and maintained the design system for IBM Cloud.
 At Cloudflare, she was the first designer on Cloudflare for Teams, building that product from the ground up before hiring a team of four.